-GASB Statement No. 100, Accounting Changes and Error Corrections - an amendment of GASB Statement No. 62 is effective for fiscal years beginning after June 15, 2023.
+GASB Statement No. 100, Accounting Changes and Error Corrections - The primary objective of this Statement is to enhance accounting and financial reporting requirements for accounting changes and error corrections to provide more understandable, reliable, relevant, consistent, and comparable information for making decisions or assessing accountability.
+The requirements of this Statement are effective for fiscal years beginning after June 15, 2023.